microsoft/Nonprofits/ProductsAndServices/ActivisimAndAwareness/SocialListening/KeywordSentimentAnalysis/Microsoft-NewsTemplate/README.md

 ---------------------

 Once you set up the solution template you may want to modify the search terms you are looking at.
 If you want to change your search terms you will need to log into your Azure portal account and open your Logic App (LogicAppMainNews).
-Inside the Logic App you will need to open the first step (the trigger):
+Inside the Logic App, select Edit, and the Logic App Designer will load.
+Depending on your screen resolution, you'll go to the first step, which may require scrolling.
+"On news article" ha a property called "Search Query":

 ![Image](Resources/media/image17.png)

-Inside this step you can see your specified Search Query.
-You can edit this and save the Logic App to update the query.
+The Search Query can be edited and saved the Logic App to update the query.
 This however will not wipe out the data from the database – it will just continue accumulating new data on top of the old data.

-If you would like to completely wipe out the data before updating the search term you will need to do this manually by running the SQL scripts found inside our GitHub [here](https://github.com/Microsoft/BusinessPlatformApps/tree/dev/Source/Apps/Microsoft/Released/Microsoft-NewsTemplate/Service/Database).
+If you would like to completely wipe out the data before updating the search term you will need to do this manually by running the SQL scripts found inside our GitHub [here](https://github.com/Microsoft/Nonprofits/tree/master/ProductsAndServices/ActivisimAndAwareness/SocialListening/KeywordSentimentAnalysis/Microsoft-NewsTemplate/Service/Database).

 Running these scripts in order will clean up and recreate the database, views and stored procedures needed for the solution.

+In addition to changing the search terms, the trigger also can be configured to run at various intervals.
+To save costs these interval and frequency can be modified in coordination with the other trigger for the preperation of data augmentation in the

 ### Estimated Costs